saostad/node-typescript-starter/README.md

 - pre-configured to generate changelog.md file after each publishes
 - pre-configured to run tests with jest
 - pre-configured to load environment variables from .env file
+- pre-configured to load credentials from host operation system's credential manger
 - pre-configured to run in a docker environment
-- pre-configured to log in logs in the root folder with default log rotation
+- pre-configured to write logs in .log file in the logs directory with default log rotation of 7 days
 - pre-configured to generate API documentation in docs folder of the root project directory
-- pre-configured to compile the app to an obfuscated executable single file
+- pre-configured to compile the app to an executable single file
 - pre-configured to connect Chrome DevTools in a development environment
 - restart the process after modifying ts files
 - dies at unhandled errors (this is a very good strategy for production - docker will take care of restart the program after exit)